 Silvia also handles all audio rights for the agency and sells foreign rights in our children’s and YA titles worldwide as well as backlist titles to Italy.

 James Carroll is an Agent in the Broadcast department of PFD.
-He represents writers and broadcasters for non-scripted programming.
-He also looks after public speaking and live events across the agency.
+He represents writers and broadcasters for non-scripted programming, live events and brand endorsements.

-James joined the agency in 2013 as a Television and Public Speaking Executive after interning at the Bill, Hillary and Chelsea Clinton Foundation in New York and Chicago, returning as Broadcast Room Manager for the 2013 and 2014 Annual Meetings of the Clinton Global Initiative.
+James joined the agency in 2013 after interning at the Clinton Foundation in New York and Chicago, returning as Broadcast Room Manager for the 2013 and 2014 Annual Meetings of the Clinton Global Initiative.

 Marilia Savvides joined Peters, Fraser & Dunlop in 2012, following a six-month position at a literary scout.
 She is a graduate of the Columbia Publishing Course in New York.